 Second, odds are you are not going to beat the system.
 The government knows on average how long your life expectancy is and Social Security was designed to be revenue neutral.
-Meaning if you start taking payments at 62 you will have received the same total lifetime benefits had you waited until 70.
+Meaning if you start taking payments at 62 you will have received approximately the same total lifetime benefits had you waited until 70.

-A very general rule of thumb is if you have family history that shows you have a god chance of passing early, take Social Security as soon as possible.
+A very general rule of thumb is if you have family history that shows you have a good chance of passing early, take Social Security as soon as possible.
 If many of your relatives have lived into their 90's then maybe wait until 70 to collect.

 Again, their is no black and white answer here regardless of what people tell you.
 Talk with a financial adviser and make a plan and include the timing of collecting Social Security benefits in that plan.